Login Sign in

 • Available dosages: 15 mg tablet

-Most pet parents will never have to experience what it is like to treat their cat for diabetes, as it is diagnosed in approximately 1 percent of cats.
+Most pet parents will never have to experience what it is like to treat diabetes in cats, as it is diagnosed in approximately 1 percent of cats.
 Diabetes mellitus results in frequent trips to the veterinary office, testing, blood draws, and twice daily injections of insulin with strict rules on timing and accompanying diet.

 What Is Bexacat?